Myopia (short-sightedness): Causes, progression and management

-Globally, research suggests that in the year 2000, roughly 25 percent of the world's population was shortsightedness but by the year 2050, it's expected that roughly half the people on the planet will be myopic.
+The number of people who have myopia is growing at an alarming rate.
+In the year 2000, roughly 25 percent of the world's population was myopic.
+Research suggests that by the year 2050, roughly half the world’s population will be short-sighted.

 What causes myopia?

 Myopia (short-sightedness) occurs when the eye focuses light rays in front of the retina instead of on the retina, in other words, they fall too ‘short’ thus the name.
 This makes distant objects, e.g., when you look across the street, look blurry.

 A few different factors contribute to focusing light properly onto the retina:

 The length of the eye from front to back

 The location of the lens and the cornea relative to each other inside the eye

 Small variations in any of these factors can cause myopia.

 In the first years of life, children’s eyes grow and develop rapidly.
 During this time, the shape of the cornea and lens and the length of the eye come into balance to produce clear vision.